 Recent advances have expanded the range of reconstruction options available to women today.
 Patients can get excellent cosmetic results whether they choose to have the procedure done with breast implants or using their own tissue, generally known as flap surgery.

 At Memorial Sloan Kettering Cancer Center (MSK), our plastic surgeons are working tirelessly to refine reconstruction options, and many of them are innovators in the field.
 Establishing good communication with patients is key to their success.

 MSK also has physician assistants specially trained in tattoo artistry, who create remarkably realistic 3D nipples and areolas for hundreds of patients a year.
 You can learn more here.

-To help you better understand your options, we spoke with MSK plastic and reconstructive surgeon Peter Cordeiro, whose work has contributed to a number of improvements in breast reconstruction and microsurgery.
+To help you better understand your choices, we spoke with MSK plastic and reconstructive surgeon Michelle Coriddi, MD.

 What is the goal of breast reconstruction, and what factors do you take into consideration when making a recommendation?

 The goal of breast reconstruction after mastectomy [the removal of a breast] is to restore the breast mound, or mounds, and achieve symmetry.
 At MSK’s Center for Advanced Reconstruction, breast surgeons who perform mastectomies, plastic surgeons who reconstruct breasts, and specialists in realistic nipple tattoos work closely with medical oncologists, radiation oncologists, and with the patients themselves to develop the best surgical treatment and breast reconstruction strategy.